The Helsinki Metropolitan area is a fun place to live in, but finding suitable accommodation in the capital region can be challenging.

 HOAS is an easy, safe and affordable option for exchange students.
 The tenancy agreements for exchange students are made for full semesters (see Academic Calendar), regardless of the length of your exchange.
-The rent in all HOAS locations includes basic furniture, water, heating, electricity and Internet.
+The rent in all HOAS locations includes basic furniture, water, heating, electricity and Internet connection, as well as access to a laundry room.
 All housing areas have shops, public transportation and other services nearby.

 Applying for a HOAS room